Sunday, May 28, 2017

 Photo by Santiago Felipe.

-Monika: Once you said “We have looked for myths that include us in great novels, music, the latest comic book, or even some stupid advertising campaign.
-We'll look *anywhere* for mythology that embraces people like ourselves.”
-I must say that unintentionally I am doing this myself… Is there any other way to highlight the existence of transgender rights?
+Monika: In one of your writings, you said, “We have looked for myths that include us in great novels, music, the latest comic book, or even some stupid advertising campaign.
+We'll look anywhere for mythology that embraces people like ourselves.”
+That really resonated with me.
+So many of us unconsciously search for validation and representation in the stories around us.
+Do you think that this hunger for myth and visibility is part of how we shape our identities?

-Now… you’re saying you’re unintentionally doing this yourself.
+Kate: Now… you’re saying you’re unintentionally doing this yourself.
 Heh.
 Not anymore you’re not.
-From the moment you recognized that it has become to some degree intentional.
+From the moment you recognized it, it has become to some degree intentional.
 Yay!
 That’s called mindfully navigating gender.

 END OF PART 1